nashville-software-school/bangazon-inc/book-1-orientation/README.md

 # Book 1 - Bangazon Orientation

 This book builds a strong foundation in the syntax, data structures, and valuable methods available in the C# language.
 You will also strengthen your knowledge of data relationships through code and in a relational database system by learning SQL.
-You will be introduced to the concept and practice of writing tests to protect yourself, and your team, from dangerous code making it into production.

 ## Chapters